brahmcapoor/terminal-xkcd/README.md

 ####Features

 * Find comic by number
 * creates local copy of database to avoid regeneration of database every time.
-TODO: load the database file

 ####Todo